 In a new image, Hubble views the pale blue light of extremely hot newborn stars in barred spiral galaxy IC 5052.

-This image, speckled with blue, white and yellow light, shows part of the spiral galaxy IC 5052.
-Surrounded in the image by foreground stars in our own galaxy, and distant galaxies beyond, it emits a bright blue-white glow which highlights its narrow, intricate structure.
+This image, speckled with blue, white, and yellow light, shows part of the spiral galaxy IC 5052.
+Surrounded in the image by foreground stars in our own galaxy, and distant galaxies beyond, it emits a bright blue-white glow that highlights its narrow, intricate structure.
 It is viewed side-on in the constellation of Pavo (The Peacock), in the southern sky.